independent-coder/HashingTweaks/README.md

 # HashingTweaks

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/independent-coder/HashingTweaks/blob/main/LICENSE)
 [![Python Version](https://img.shields.io/badge/python-3.6%2B-blue)](https://www.python.org/downloads/)

 HashingTweaks is a powerful Python command-line application with several features for hashing, finding common passwords using hashes, and utilizing wordlists.
 This tool is designed to make working with hashes and passwords more efficient and convenient.

 ## Features

-1: Find an common password with hash (HASH2PASS)
+1. Find a common password with a hash (HASH2PASS)

-2: Create a password hash (PASS2HASH)
+2. Create a password hash (PASS2HASH)

-3: Detect an hash algorithm
+3. Detect a hash algorithm

-4: Translate hash to another algorithm
+4. Translate a hash to another algorithm

-5: View known hash algorithms
+5. View known hash algorithms

-6: File Hashing
+6. File Hashing

-7: Compare two Hash
+7. Compare two Hashes

 ## Table of Contents